nicolasleal570/digesto/README.md

 When you run `npx digesto`:
 - A connection to your database is established via TypeORM.
 - The `Cat` and `User` entities are created dynamically.
-- A CRUD API is exposed at `/api/collections/Cat`, `/api/collections/Cat/:id`, etc.
+- A CRUD API is exposed at `/api/collections/:tableName`, `/api/collections/:tableName/:id`, etc. For example:
+	- `/api/collections/cats`
+	- `/api/collections/cats/23`

 ---